s212781/MLOps-Project-Group13/reports/README.md

 --- question 3 fill here ---

-We used the third party framework Pytorch Image Models (TIMM) in our project as we decided to work on a computer vision project.
+For our project, we used the third party framework Pytorch Image Models (TIMM) since we decided to work on a computer vision project.
 From this framework we used the resnet152 model with its updated pretrained weights.
-To this model, we then added a fully connected layer at the end with dimension 120 since we are using the Stanford dogs image dataset to classify 120 different dog breeds.
-First we needed to perform image data pre-processing on the dataset.
-For this purpose we used PIL (Python Image Library) and Opencv (cv2) to crop and process the images.
-Then we used transforms from torchvision to perform necessary transformations on the images.
-Then finally to build our deep learning model, we used optim and nn modules from torch in our project.
+We then added a fully connected layer at the end with dimension 120 since we are using the Stanford dogs image dataset which contains over 20000 dog samples for a total of 120 different dog breeds which is our number of classes.
+The selected framework is part of fast.ai and the hugging face ecosystem and it was used in order to be able to use a standard pre trained model in a quick and efficient way in order to pay attention to what really matters which is the pipeline and not the model deployment.

 ## Coding environment